quantumlib/Cirq/docs/gates.md

 being defined (see below for details).

 Gates can be converted to a controlled version by using `Gate.controlled()`.
+In general, this returns an instance of a `ControlledGate`.
+However, for certain special cases where the controlled version of the gate is also a known gate, this returns the instance of that gate.
 For instance, `cirq.X.controlled()` returns a `cirq.CNOT` gate.
 Operations have similar functionality `Operation.controlled_by()`, such as `cirq.X(q0).controlled_by(q1)`.